davi-sdp/davi-sdp/README.md

 - 🔭 I’m currently working on University Projects
 - 📫 How to reach me: [davis.dpont@hotmail.com](mailto:davis.dpont@hotmail.com)

-> **Always learning, because intellectual growth should commence at birth and cease only at death, and the important thing is not to stop questioning.**
+> **Always learning, because intellectual growth should commence at birth and cease only at death.
+The important thing is not to stop questioning.**

 <!-- Always learning, because growth comes from challenges, and challenges are only overcome whith the seek and persistence.